 A new virtual retreat helps to reset your health goals in just one weekend.

 Named as the No. 1 wellness retreat in the United States and Canada in the 2019 Travel + Leisure World’s Best Awards, Mountain Trek Fitness Retreat & Health Spa has rightfully garnered this honor.
 Located in Ainsworth Hot Springs, British Colombia, Mountain Trek’s modern, timber-frame lodge is nestled in lush forests overlooking Kootenay Lake and the Purcell Mountains.
 The all-inclusive luxury wellness retreat, which runs from Saturday to Saturday, hosts a maximum of 16 guests.
-While travel may be a bit restricted at the moment, it’s still possible to take part in North America’s most successful health and fitness program through Mountain Trek’s At-Home Weekend Health Reset virtual retreat.
+While travel may be a bit restricted at the moment, it’s still possible to take part in North America’s most successful health and fitness program through Mountain Trek’s virtual Basecamp Retreat.

 If you are one day able to attend the in-person retreat, you will certainly enjoy the lodge’s state-of-the-art spa with infrared sauna, steam room, multiple private massage rooms, outdoor jacuzzi and hydro-therapy plunge pool; large yoga room overlooking the lake and mountains; and the high-tech fitness facility.
 The attentive staff also cooks all meals.
 While the virtual retreat may lack these amenities, the program—carefully designed by doctors and wellness experts to be the most transformative health experience in the world—can completely improve the way you live.